th2-net/th2-docs/content/versions/1-7/getting-started/_index.md

 pre: "<b>1. </b>"
 ---

-This section contains instructions on how to get started using th2.
+This section contains instructions on how to set up th2.

 <!--more-->